ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Common parameters such as TLS ciphersuites are known to implementations.
 Clients SHOULD use common safe defaults for these values whenever possible.
 However, as discussed in
-{{I-D.pauly-taps-transport-security}}, many transport security protocols require specific security parameters and constraints from the client at the time of configuration and actively during a handshake.
+{{I-D.ietf-taps-transport-security}}, many transport security protocols require specific security parameters and constraints from the client at the time of configuration and actively during a handshake.
 These configuration parameters are created as follows